When did you first start playing the 12 string guitar?

 How did you find 'your' style of music?

 I didn't even know or think about having a style of music.
-It was just what I did, it was those who wanted categories that sat me under the psycadelic folk label.
 I started using 11 string only because not doubling up on the top string gives me some clarity when needed.
 I only started this practice a few years ago.

 Do you still use your own tunings, can you tell me anything about it?